VeriFIT/smg3/README.md

 # smg3
-Symbolic Memory Graphs library, this time in C++!
+Symbolic Memory Graphs library, this time in C++11!

 ## Tests